sadiejay/mintbean-coloring-app/README.md

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

 ### Building the project
-Intructions on how to build here/
+Instructions on how to build here/

 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)
 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

-## OUr process
+## Our process

 ### Built with